CQCL/hugr/specification/hugr.md

 6. For each node $(n, b = B(n))$ and for each child $m$ of $b$, replace the hierarchy edge from $b$ to $m$ with a hierarchy edge from the new copy of
     $n$ to $m$ (preserving the order).
 7. Remove all nodes in $R$ and edges adjoining them.
+(Reindexing may be necessary after this step.)

 ##### Outlining methods